ezraboley/Hexagon-Pioneers/README.md

 # Hexagon Pioneers

-This project was bootstrapped using the play-scala-starter-example.
+This project was bootstrapped using play-scala-starter-example and create-react-app.

+The overall model is oriented around the backend as a service, and the game communicates with it over its API (detailed below).

 ## Running

+### Backend

 Run this using [sbt](http://www.scala-sbt.org/).